Blank Invoice Templates

 - Create Character Combinations (“JC-21”) to track dates, types of products, service people, etc.

 There is no “correct” price for a service, as depending on the experience of those doing the job, the length the job takes, the number of companies bidding for the work, and the customer’s perceived value of the service rendered, the price point can vary greatly from person to person.
 However, for freelancers and companies looking to price their services, the points below should be taken into account.

 Before setting a price for a service a freelancer or company provides, the first step is to find and add up all the costs that go into providing the service.
 These costs include:

-- Labor Cost – Employee wages, the cost of hiring a contractor, and other hourly-based work should accounted for.
+- Labor Cost – Employee wages, the cost of hiring a contractor, and other hourly-based work should be accounted for.
+There are generally two (2) ways to charge for labor.
+Each has there advantages and disadvantages, and are typically chosen depending on the type of service provided.

 - Materials Cost – Any products or items that were purchased in order to complete the job.
 Things that can be used more than once, such as a tractor or wrench set are typically not included.
 Mulch, nails, plumbing, paint, wood, and any other material that will be left with the client should be included in this cost.